Aeiddius/soul/Chapter 1.md

-# Chapter 1 - Rebirth (1)
+# Chapter 1

-"The only way to deal with an unfree world is to become so absolutely free that your very existence is an act of rebellion"  - Albert Camus
+*"The only way to deal with an unfree world is to become so absolutely free that your very existence is an act of rebellion"*  - Albert Camus

+A cold frozen breeze enveloped the dim sky.
+Amidst the snow, a little girl walked with heavy, painful steps.
+Her once b